-EIFF Recruitment Policy – Temporary Paid Staff, Volunteers, Placements
+EIFF Recruitment Policy – Temporary Paid Staff, Internships and Volunteers

 Born alongside Edinburgh's International Festival in 1947, the Edinburgh International Film Festival is the world’s longest continually running film festival.
 EIFF provides a showcase for outstanding new films; a meeting place for those who are interested in making, distributing, exhibiting, watching, and discussing films; educational opportunities for those who wish to deepen their involvement with cinema; a foundation for an informed and sophisticated appreciation of cinema among a non-specialist public; and a platform for collaboration among local, UK, and international film communities.

 EIFF doesn't happen by magic.
-We rely on the energy, enthusiasm and commitment of approximately 84 temporary paid roles, 14 placements and 145 volunteer positions each year.
+We rely on the energy, enthusiasm and commitment of approximately 70 temporary paid roles, 10 interns and 130 volunteer positions each year.

 EIFF Temporary Paid Staff